cdepman/HR-Attendance/README.md

 ##Solution

 ##How to run?
-Install CasperJS by running the following command in terminal:
+Install PhantomJS and CasperJS by running the following command in terminal:
 ````
-brew install casperjs
+brew update && brew install phantomjs && brew install casperjs
 ````
 Fill the ./config/yourGithubAccountInfo.js file with your github account info:
 ````